Quororque/Quororque/README.md

 ## Resources (welcome to use)

-⚠️ Licensing disclaimer: Every repository listed below is dual-licensed, meaning you may use, modify, and distribute it under either the terms of the **Creative Commons Attribution 4.0 International License (CC BY 4.0)** or the **GNU General Public License version 3 (GPLv3)**, at your option, provided you comply fully with the terms and conditions of the license you choose to apply, including giving appropriate credit to the original creator.
-The creator asks be to referred to as **"Quororque of FaceplateVTT"** in this disclosure.
+⚠️ Licensing disclaimer for resources: This work is licensed under the GNU General Public License v3.0 (GPLv3); you may copy, modify, and redistribute it for any purpose, including commercial use, provided that any derivative works are also licensed under GPLv3, the complete corresponding source code is made available, and all original copyright notices and license terms are preserved.
+The licensor asks be to referred to as **"Quororque of FaceplateVTT"** in this disclosure.

 - Combat Tokens by FaceplateVTT
 https://github.com/Quororque/CombatTokensByFaceplateVTT